Nortcele7/Nortcele7/README.md

 ## About Me
-I’m a **Computer Engineering student at Pulchowk Campus**, with a strong interest and motivation for building **scalable software, clean architectures, and impactful products**.
+I’m a **Computer Engineering student at Pulchowk Campus**, with a strong interest for building **scalable software, clean architectures, and impactful products**.

 ### Open to Collaboration